Quaner709/Quaner.github.io/_pages/about.md

 <ol>
 <li>
 <p><strong>榆欢小组网站 Yuufun Group Web</strong> （中文/英文网站 Both Chinese and English）<br>
 Yuufun Group, is the Group what i lead.
 It was bulit up by me and the others 3 persons who my friends/classmate.
 To build Yuufun Group Web is in order to show the practical achievements and observations what we made and we saw.
 To posts on the Internet, I think it will be bring u some new ideas.
-Also u can learn some Chinese Culture like Cantonese Opera or somethings else. </p>  <li>Yuufun Group’s Blog: <a href="[https://github.com/YuufunGroup/YuufunGroup.github.io/wiki">https://github.com/YuufunGroup/YuufunGroup.github.io/wiki](https://github.com/YuufunGroup/YuufunGroup.github.io/wiki)</a></li>
+Also u can learn some Chinese Culture like Cantonese Opera or somethings else.<li>Yuufun Group's Blog：<a href="https://github.com/Yuufun-Group/YuufunGroup.github.io/wiki/%E6%A6%86%E6%AC%A2%E5%B0%8F%E7%BB%84%E5%8D%9A%E5%AE%A2%E4%B8%BB%E9%A1%B5">Home · Yuufun-Group/YuufunGroup.github.io Wiki</a></li> </p>
 </li>
 <li>
 <p><strong>直南山大湾区城市网站 Chichuang-Nannun-Shanquan Greater Bay City Web</strong>（中文/英文网站 Both Chinese and English）<br>